source-repo/use-reactive/README.md

 - A tuple:
   - `[0]`: The state object wrapped by a Proxy that updates the React state reactively when its properties change.
   - `[1]`: A function for subscribing to property changes.
-Arguments:
+    - Arguments:
       - `targets`: A function returning a state property or an array of state properties to subscribe to.
       - `callback`: A callback function `(this: T, key: keyof T, value: unknown, previous: unknown)`
+    - Returns an unsubscribe function

 ## Examples